n0limits/automation-framework/README.md

 - Verify you're using `testng.xml` (not `testng-chromium.xml`)
 - Check `pom.xml` has `<suiteXmlFile>src/test/resources/testng/testng.xml</suiteXmlFile>`
 - Ensure browser parameters are correctly defined in TestNG XML suite
+- Verify ITestContext is properly extracting browser parameter

 ### RetryAnalyzer not working
 - Verify `RetryListener` is in TestNG suite `<listeners>` section
 - Check logs for "RetryAnalyzer attached to test" messages (DEBUG level)
 - Ensure `RetryListener` is properly registered in all TestNG suite files

+### Screenshots not appearing in Allure report
+- Verify TestListener is registered in pom.xml and TestNG suite
+- Check that tests are actually failing (screenshots only on failure)
+- Ensure Allure.addAttachment is being called (check TestListener.java)
+- Verify allure-results directory has screenshot attachments

 ### Database connection issues
 - Verify connection strings in `config.properties`